1947 (26th October)

 Hillary made a speech taking formal responsibility for security lapses which led to the attack on the Benghazi US diplomatic mission and the death of the US ambassador and three other American citizens.

-Barack Obama won the Presidential election.
+Barack Obama won the Presidential election and was re-elected for a second term.

 Hillary was hospitalised for a short time following the discovery of a blood clot in her transverse venous sinus.

-Hillary told Obama that she did not want to serve a second term as Secretary of State.
+Hillary told Barack Obama that she did not want to serve a second term as Secretary of State.
 John Kerry was appointed her successor.

 2013 (1st February)